 Quotas

-Similar to tariffs, quotas limit the amount of goods that can be exported into a country in order to reduce the completion faced by local businesses.
+Similar to tariffs, quotas limit the amount of goods that can be exported into a country in order to reduce the competition faced by local businesses.
 In effect, these should increase employment and give struggling local industries a chance to grow.

 Subsides